 A limited number of QPR training licenses are available through this pilot program on a first-come, first-served basis to AVMA and SAVMA members.
 To sign up, just sign into the AVMA website, and you will then be transferred to the QPR website to create an account.
 After creating your account, you will receive login credentials from the QPR Institute, along with instructions to begin your training.

-Please join the AVMA Veterinary Wellness & Well-being Community on LinkedIn to connect with your colleagues who are concerned about wellness issues.
-Share stories, links and information about wellness there; as a community of many voices, we are stronger and can continue to learn together.
+Please join the AVMA Veterinary Wellness & Wellbeing Community on LinkedIn to connect with your colleagues who are concerned about wellbeing issues.
+Share stories, links and information about wellbeing there; as a community of many voices, we are stronger and can continue to learn together.
 Membership in the group is open to all AVMA and SAVMA members, and those with expertise in social work, mental illness, and suicide prevention.